Our History

 1986

-Students from University of San Diego, the first volunteer group, build 10’ x 20’ wooden houses in Tijuana.
+Students from University of San Diego, the first volunteer group, builds 10’ x 20’ wooden houses in Tijuana.

 1989